HBCSD Corruption

 COMPETING INFORMATION: North School is grandfathered-in as a public school.
 Grandfathered-in means that it is considered code compliant as is.
 The CDE does not require that school districts bring all existing schools up to relatively new (since 1993) Title 5 standards.
 Title 5 standards only apply to new construction.

-The expenditure of some of the district reserves on either North School or the Community Center could have immediately eliminated the overcrowding problems at Valley and View Schools.
+NOTE: The expenditure of some of the district reserves on either North School or the Community Center could have immediately eliminated the overcrowding problems at Valley and View Schools.
 Any expenditure to improve either North School or the Community would be a lasting improvement on a community asset versus “throwing away” $1.14M on temporary overcrowding solutions.
-Did school board members withholding of $2 million of district funds from being spent on student needs and facility improvements act to pressure the community and panic parents into voting for a $59M bond?
+Did school board members withholding of $2 million+ of district funds from being spent on student needs and facility improvements act to pressure the community and panic parents into voting for a $59M bond?

 01:05:21 [The same member of the audience (a plant by the school district?)]
 “Is there a kitchen?
 Is there eating areas at North School?”